peterhinch/micropython-async/TUTORIAL.md

 While these delays are in progress the scheduler will schedule other coros.
 This is generally highly desirable, but it does introduce uncertainty in the timing as the calling routine will only be rescheduled when the one running at the appropriate time has yielded.
-The amount of uncertainty depends on the design of the application, but is likely to be on the order of tens of ms.
+The amount of latency depends on the design of the application, but is likely to be on the order of tens of ms.

 Very precise delays may be issued by using the ``utime`` functions ``sleep_ms`` and ``sleep_us``.
 These are best suited for short delays as the scheduler will